 Part II - Covering:

 1. Fold your tarp still giving you a 12ft length.
-Measure and mark about a 60" radius from the corner of the folded edge, creating a semi-circle.
+Measure and mark about a 6" radius from the corner of the folded edge, creating a semi-circle.
 Then cut along that line, creating a collar to fasten around the top of your teepee structure.

 2. (Not Pictured) Wrap your tarp (right side out) around your teepee structure about 6" from your twine fastening.
 Here you can adjust your height by spreading the legs out for a fuller size or bring in for a more slender/taller teepee.